GurpreetSran/gs/README.md

 ## Todo:
 - Skills text is getting smaller case. eg jQuery to jquery - Case tolerance when comparing url and labels
-- Check old content and add new
+- Offline caching
 - Automate project deletion and adition
+	- Openshift
+		- Set up a node server
-	- Need a server to host JSON - Openshift
+		- Server should server JSONP as current JSON
+		- Create local interface as mentioned in below page to avoid x domain issues
-	- Create admin page to provide interface.
+	- Create admin page
-- Test projects animation - there is a warning poping up randomly
+		- List of project
+		- Deletion from list
+		- Add new project

+- Check content
-- Preserve state by keyword
+- Preserve projects state on projects page
 - Sticky links on touch devices
 - Scroll position in firefox
-- Lots or testing

 Note: All the projects data is being fetched from projects.json